CorentinChanet/challenge-collecting-data/README.md

 <!-- CONTACT -->
 ## Contact
-Please, contact any of contributor via GitHub
+Please, contact any of the authors via GitHub.

 ## Acknowledgements
 Thank you, Bouman! :)